Blosc/c-blosc2/RELEASING.rst

   $ cmake --build .
   $ ctest

-To actually test Blosc the hard way, look at the end of:

-http://blosc.org/synthetic-benchmarks.html

-where instructions on how to intensively test (and benchmark) Blosc are given.
+To actually test Blosc the hard way, look at the end of http://blosc.org/synthetic-benchmarks.html where instructions on how to intensively test (and benchmark) Blosc are given.

 Forward compatibility testing
 -----------------------------